Emergency Funding and Help – Who you can contact

 If you are in financial hardship and would like as assessment to access our service please get in touch.

 Where should I go for emergency relief if I need money urgently?

 If you are struggling to pay for the essentials such as food and rent, you might want to know more about your options.

 This page lists some of the available free emergency services and funding if you live in Australia and find yourself in financial difficulty and needing money urgently.

 Many reasons can land a person in financial difficulty or hardship and things can escalate quickly.
 If you are struggling to make ends meet, ask for help sooner rather than later to get the support needed to manage your situation.

 A range of free support is available through government services, community organisations and charities there is no reason to struggle on your own.
 Do your research and consider free services before paying fees or high interest rates, as these options usually worsen your situation in the long term.

 Needing emergency support might mean you need debt help

 At Way Forward, we offer free debt help and management to hundreds of Australians.
-We’re a completely free service and our team of professionals are funded by some of Australia’s leading financial institutions, allowing us to help you find your way forward, faster.
+We’re a debt charity and completely free service.
+Our team of professionals are funded by some of Australia’s leading financial institutions, allowing us to help you find your way forward, faster.

 During the free consultation we will assess your suitability for assistance with your debts via a long-term arrangement.
 If we are unable to accommodate you, we will provide information on other organisations that may be able to support you.